nabowler/gourd/README.md

 ## Acknowledgements

-Gourd is inspired by my use of [rdfind](https://github.com/pauldreik/rdfind), but is not designed to be compatible with rdfind in terms of output or command line flags.
+Gourd is inspired by my use of [rdfind](https://github.com/pauldreik/rdfind), but is not designed to be compatible with rdfind in terms of output, command line flags, or feature set.
 Gourd is not related to, a port of, or based on the source of `rdfind`.

 Gourd came from a usecase where I wanted to deduplicate data on a server, but could not install `rdfind` natively and could not use `rdfind` from my local machine due to differing libc versions.
 I was able to work around this problem using Docker, but it is unwieldy and cumbersome to do so, and wanted an easily-portable solution.